openstack/watcher/doc/source/dev/plugin/strategy-plugin.rst

-Watcher Decision Engine has an external :ref:`strategy <strategy_definition>` plugin interface which gives anyone the ability to integrate an external :ref:`strategy <strategy_definition>` in order to make use of placement algorithms.
+Watcher Decision Engine has an external :ref:`strategy <strategy_definition>` plugin interface which gives anyone the ability to integrate an external strategy in order to make use of placement algorithms.

-This section gives some guidelines on how to implement and integrate custom Stategies with Watcher.
+This section gives some guidelines on how to implement and integrate custom strategies with Watcher.

 Pre-requisites
 ==============